 The Fire Island Lighthouse is an excellent day trip for local Long Islanders and tourists alike.
 The view from the top is stunning, it is easily accessible by car, and you can tour a little bit of Fire Island at the same time.

 The museum is actually the former keeper’s quarters and also houses a gift shop and art gallery.
-Wedding ceremonies can be performed there for the so inclined and the museum hosts fund raising events on a regular basis.

 A few times a year “Sunset/Moonrise” tours are given.
 Yep, you get to watch the sun set and the moon rise from the top of the lighthouse.
 Spectacular!